leavez/Mappable/README.md

 let user = try!
 User(JSONObject: json) // It won't crash.
 ```

-### custom conversion

-The contents in initializer is just plain assignment, so you could do anything to the data.
-Use `map.rootValue() `  the get the raw JSON value and do what you want.

 ### compatible types conversion

 |                             | Convert from                                                 |